drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 Example:

 ```
-python3 csdl-to-json.py --input <csdl-dir> --output <json-dir> --config <config-file>
+$ python3 csdl-to-json.py --input <csdl-dir> --output <json-dir> --config <config-file>
 ```

+where

+* `--input <csdl-dir>` is the path to the CSDL files from which you want to generate JSON files.

+    The tool processes all files in this folder.
+* `--output <json-dir>` is the location for the generated JSON files.

+    The tool creates and saves JSON Schema files to this folder.
+* `--config <config-file>` is the location of the `dmtf-config.json` file.

-The `csdl-to-json.py` tool reads some control parameters from the *config* argument-specified JSON file.
+    The tool reads some control parameters from this JSON file.
 For more information, see [dmtf-config.json file](#dmtf-configjson-file).

-The `csdl-to-json.py` tool processes all files in the the *input* argument-specified folder.
-The tool converts the contents of the files to create JSON Schema files and save them to the *output* argument-specified folder.
 For more information, see [Assumptions](#assumptions) and [Processing](#processing).

 ### Options